Zac Lowther

-Zacary William Lowther (/'laʊθər/ LAU-ther; born April 30, 1996) is an American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.
+Zacary William Lowther (/'laʊθər/ LAU-ther; born April 30, 1996) is an American professional baseball pitcher for the Bravos de León of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.

 Amateur career

 Lowther attended Cuyahoga Heights High School in Cuyahoga Heights, Ohio, and played as a pitcher for their baseball team.
 He also started on the varsity football team for two seasons.
 In three years on the varsity team, Lowther had a 12–2 win–loss record, a 0.71 earned run average (ERA), and 201 strikeouts.
 He enrolled at Xavier University and played college baseball for the Xavier Musketeers.
 He led the Big East Conference with 86 strikeouts in 2016, his sophomore year.
 That summer, he played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League, where he was named a league all-star and led the league with 54 strikeouts.
 In 2017, Lowther set a Xavier single-season record with 123 strikeouts and was named to the All-Big East Conference team.